WHY WE BURN

 To ensure residents’ safety and protect property, all Oswegoland Park District burns are supervised by trained employees.
 Burns are scheduled far in advance, but cannot happen if wind direction, wind speed, and relative humidity aren’t just right.
 As an added safety measure, the Oswego Fire Protection District is notified, and on call.
 A water tank is on site during all burns.

-If you have any questions about prairie and woodland burns, or you would like to volunteer to help with this or other conservation or restoration projects, email the Natural Resource Manager, Dave Margolis or call 630.554.4439.
+If you have any questions about prairie and woodland burns, email the Natural Resource Manager, Dave Margolis or call 630.554.4439.